KritiShrestha/Internet-Retail/README.md

 ## Description
-This is an application developed to build  backend for a e-commerce site .
+This is an application developed to build  the backend for an e-commerce site.
 It provides a functional Express.js API that connects to a MySQL database using Sequelize, allowing you to manage categories, products, and tags.

 ## Table of Contents
 - [Technology](#technology)